abmfocus4/ai-conga-player/README.md

 Use the Makefile provided in the directory to run the program.

 Download the folder on your local, navigate inside the directory where the Makefile is stored using the console.
-Run one of the
+Run one of the makefile commands to execute the game.

 Commands permitted by the Makefile: